Request new LEI

 If there is no parent company for the entity whose LEI you manage, you can choose:

-- no parent company is identified (multiple parents)
+- no parent company is identified (diverse share-holders).

-- the parent company does not wish to disclose its identity
+- the parent does not have an LEI ;

 To find out more about exceptions (derogation from the declaration of a parent), you can consult the dedicated page on the GLEIF website.